Matchless Raijin-Oh: Other

 The 25-year-old Homeroom teacher of 5th Grade Class 3 in Hinobori Elementary School, known as the Earth Defense Class.
 Mr. Shinoda is a young passionate teacher who loves the students, but he has often been disturbed a lesson by Evil Beasts.

 A 23 year old kind, beautiful public health doctor in Hinobori Elementary School.
 Mr. Shinoda has a crush on her.

 The 65-year-old principal of Hinobori Elementary who is a good supporter for 5th Grade Class 3. he's master of Tai Chi, also adviser of Kenpo club.
 He has a pet goat that is named Carol.

+The Goat of Hinobori School who eats grass in the schoolyard every single day in a year.
+She is the very good pet of Eikichiro Yazawa.

 General of the Defense forces.
 He had objected to the children fight but cooperates with them later.
 In Genki Bakuhatsu Ganbaruger, he has a daughter who went by the name of Katsura.
+He appears in all of the Eldran franchise when the years went on progressing, such as dealing the cases of The Demon World in Aozora, the Mechanization Empire in Harukaze and the Onigashima in Gokuraku.

 Eldran is Earth's guardian.
 400 years ago prior to Raijin-Oh, Ganbaruger, Gosaurer and Daiteioh's appearances, Eldran has sealed Gokuark and had been fighting against Gokuark but it results into transforming into a white dragon at the demon world.
 He is the warrior of light who gave Raijin-oh to the Earth Defense Class in order to defeat the Evil Empire.
-He also later gives out Ganbaruger in Aozora, Gosaurer in Harukaze and Daiteioh in Gokuraku as the years progress one by one.
+He also later gives out Ganbaruger in Aozora, Gosaurer in Harukaze as he was fighting the Mechanization Empire in the dinosaur era about 64 million years ago and Daiteioh in Gokuraku as the years progress one by one.

 Ruler of the Jark Empire, that exists in the five dimensions.

 Commander in Jark Empire, also main pilot of Jark Satan.
 Belzeb is a handsome, quick temper, strict warrior with long purple hair.
 The creatures in five dimension are able deform their own bodies like the amoeba, and have the power of teleportation.

 Belzeb's Alter ego, Falzeb is small woman look-like fairy with silver-haired and kimono. living in sub-space in Belzeb's chest, Falzeb turns devil face at the time irradiation the Jark Power.